History of aviation: Whitehead

 Gustave Weißkopf was a German who emigrated to the U.S., where he soon changed his name to Whitehead.
 From 1897 to 1915, he designed and built early flying machines and engines.
 On 14 August 1901, two and a half years before the Wright Brothers' flight, he claimed to have carried out a controlled, powered flight in his Number 21 monoplane at Fairfield, Connecticut.
 The flight was reported in the Bridgeport Sunday Herald local newspaper.
 About 30 years later, several people questioned by a researcher claimed to have seen that or other Whitehead flights.

 In March 2013, Jane's All the World's Aircraft, an authoritative source for contemporary aviation, published an editorial which accepted Whitehead's flight as the first manned, powered, controlled flight of a heavier-than-air craft.
 The Smithsonian Institution (custodians of the original Wright Flyer) and many aviation historians continue to maintain that Whitehead did not fly as suggested.
+The historians of the Royal Aeronautical Society noted that: "All available evidence fails to support the claim that Gustave Whitehead made sustained, powered, controlled flights predating those of the Wright brothers."
+The editors of Scientific American agree: "The data show that not only was Whitehead not first in flight, but that he may never have made a controlled, powered flight at any time."